dmis-lab/BioLAMA/README.md

 ### Download Bio-LM
 We use the Bio-LM checkpoint released in [link](https://github.com/facebookresearch/bio-lm).
-Among various versions of Bio-LMs, we use `RoBERTa-base-PM-Voc-hf'.
+Among the various versions of Bio-LMs, we use `RoBERTa-base-PM-Voc-hf'.
 ```
 wget https://dl.fbaipublicfiles.com/biolm/RoBERTa-base-PM-Voc-hf.tar.gz
 tar -xzvf RoBERTa-base-PM-Voc-hf.tar.gz